What The Financials

 Inc42 unveils and deciphers all the important financial metrics of Indian startups across industries.
 Find out revenues, unit economics, profit & loss and all the important financial metrics to judge how the startup will perform in the coming years.

 Indian foodtech unicorn Zomato saw its loss increase 161% to INR 2,451 Cr in the fiscal year ending March 31, 2020, from INR 940 Cr in 2019, the company’s regulatory filings sourced through data intelligence platform Tofler revealed.

-In FY20, Zomato saw its consolidated revenue increase 84% year-on-year to INR 2,486 Cr.
+In FY20, Zomato saw its revenue increase 84% year-on-year to INR 2,486 Cr.
 The filings mention that the primary revenue source for the company is through ad sales, online ordering and Zomato Gold (now called Zomato Pro) business segments.
 Revenue from operations stood at INR 2336 Cr, while other income came in at nearly INR 150 Cr for the year.

 “Unit economics in online ordering improved significantly with increased revenue, lower logistics cost and user discounts,” the company stated.

 The substantial rise in Zomato’s loss for the year could be attributed to an increase in expenses across the board.
 Employee benefit expenses increased 33% from INR 467 Cr in FY19 to INR 621 Cr in FY20; finance costs increased 33% from INR 58 Cr in FY19 to INR 77 Cr in FY20; and, other expenses, which includes the company’s spending in rent, fuel, legal services, conveyance, advertising and miscellaneous expenses, increased 36%, from INR 2,834 Cr in FY19 to INR 3,856 Cr in FY20.
 The company’s total expenses for the period stood at INR 4,628 Cr, an increase of 37% from INR 3,383 Cr in FY19.